Mawfyy/Masayoshi/README.md

 ## How to get started
 First you need to download Lavalink-jar from [Lavalink](https://github.com/lavalink-devs/Lavalink) repository and configurate it.
-Later, set up the enviroment variables, look .env.example
+Later, set up the enviroment variables in .env.example after set, rename .env.example to .env.

-DISCORD_TOKEN for discord bot token

-LAVALINK_PASSWORD is the same password when you configure Lavalink server.
-LAVALINK_PORT is lavalink server port LAVALINK_SERVER_IP is lavalink ip defined

 ## Contribute
 Pull requests are welcome, please open an issue if you wanna talk about a new feature or bug founded.